 All in all, there is plenty to do, and very little room for error.

 The good news is that staying ahead of the curb is as much of an obstacle as it is an opportunity.
 There are many simple and straightforward ways to organize and prepare your entire enterprise for GDPR as well as many beneficial tools that can assist you along the way.
 If done properly, preparing for upcoming regulations should not only lead to avoided mistakes but better insights about your data and how to manage it.

 Knowing your available tools is of particular importance.
 There is no reason to train and assign new staff for tasks that the latest cloud computing tech can streamline for you.
 Even if you think you’re up to date with the latest tech, ensuring you know how to most efficiently use it comes down to time management and resourcefulness.
-Companies like Cloudera can do a lot to make sure that your technology isn’t only up to date, but that you’re applying it properly. (link to white paper)
+Companies like Cloudera can do a lot to make sure that your technology isn’t only up to date, but also being applied properly.